WHY WE GO TO CHURCH

 5. POSITIVE EFFECTS ON OUR PERSONAL LIVES

-Although this article’s
+Although this website’s

 focus is essentially on building belief and faith, there are other outcomes to be

 regular attendances, we all gradually become more content with life;